ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/project01.md

     '''
     This function draws a tree of a given height that consists of a rectangular brown bark and a top comprised of three triangles of a given color stacked on top of each other.
-    The bottom left corner of the bark should be at current location of the turtle making no assumptions about the orientation of the turtle.
+    The bottom left corner of the bark (or the bottom left corner of the rectangle that the tree fits in), should be the current location of the turtle.
+Make no assumptions about the orientation of the turtle.
     After drawing the tree the turtle should be returned to its original position and oriented at 0 degrees All other parameters such as the width of the tree and the length of the bark must be chosen so that the tree is well proportioned: a taller tree is wider and has a thicker and taller bark.
     '''